 What We Do

-Nearly 30 years' experience of working with a wide variety of thoroughbred cars counts for a great deal.
+Over 30 years' experience of working with a wide variety of thoroughbred cars counts for a great deal.
 The team involved has always worked to the highest standards and whilst the Bristol marque will always remain a specialty, the fundamentals apply to virtually all other makes.

 From the outset of any work the owner can be involved to a high degree.
 There is regular verbal and electronic dialogue along with written progress reports provided throughout the project.
 Photographs of work undertaken accompany reports and are available to illustrate issues in order to allow the owner to make informed decisions along the way.
 It is also possible routinely to speak to the mechanic working on your vehicle and to visit the workshop at any time to inspect progress and discuss options.